Government Agreements for I/UCRC Memberships and Research Projects

 Statutory Authority: This is a non-acquisition/contract/procurement agreement being entered into pursuant to the authority of the National Science Foundation Act of 1950, as amended (42 USC 1861-75).
 Acceptance is made with the understanding that funds will be made available pursuant to the terms and conditions of the NSF award and in accordance with the appropriation cited on the agreement.”

 The following language MUST be included in the body of the request to describe the funded activity:

 Description: "Funds are to obtain membership and/or augment ongoing research projects at the I/UCRC for (insert the center's research thrust) at the (insert the university's name) in (insert university location).
 Deliverables may include two reports annually which will be available at the center's bi-annual meetings.
-NSF is authorized to deduct 6.30% (based on the total transaction) for administrative cost recovery.
+NSF is authorized to deduct 6.30% (based on the total transaction) for administrative cost recovery for FY 2015 until further notice.
 The American Recovery and Reinvestment Act of 2009 funds are not being used for this request."

 *NSF administrative cost recovery fee rates are subject to change annually.

 This form must be completed before the I/UCRC program can begin processing a MIPR or IAA.
 It takes about three weeks before an acceptance is generated by NSF for center memberships.

 - 15 to 30 days - to process an agency MIPR/IAA request once NSF receives a complete and accurate MIPR/IAA package.

 - 10 to 30 days - to process an I/UCRC's request to obtain the funds coming from an agency